MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

   - customerInsights
 ---

-# Connect to data in Azure Data Lake storage
+# Connect to data in Azure Data Lake Storage

 Ingest data into Dynamics 365 Customer Insights using your Azure Data Lake Storage Gen2 account.
 Data ingestion can be full or incremental.